hazelcast/hazelcast-reference-manual/src/PartitionLostEvents.md

     }
 ```

-When a `PartitionLostEvent` is fired, the partition lost listener given above outputs the partition ID, the replica index that is lost and the member that has detected the partition loss.
+When a `PartitionLostEvent` is fired, the partition lost listener given above outputs the partition ID, the replica index that is lost, and the member that has detected the partition loss.
 The following is an example output.

 ```
 com.hazelcast.partition.PartitionLostEvent{partitionId=242, lostBackupCount=0,